Social work apprenticeship

 - Levy paying organisations will be able to use their apprenticeship levy to fund the social worker apprenticeship training and end-point assessment cost.

-- Non-levy organisations will pay 10% of the agreed cost, with the Government paying the rest (as long as the total cost is no more than the government-assigned cap).
+- Non-levy organisations will pay 5% of the agreed cost, with the Government paying the rest (if the total cost is no more than the government-assigned cap).

 - The apprentice will be assessed at the end of their training.
 The end-point tests will form the final point of their degree.